sbagh/stockExchange/README.md

 To run project:

--  install react and node modules.
+-  install react and node modules
--  start server.js. do not use nodemon as everytime the server resets buy/sell orders will be lost.
+-  start server.js
 -  start react
--  On the browser: select a user, see their portfololio, create buy/sell orders, cancel orders that are "Open"
+-  on the browser: select a user, see their portfololio, create buy/sell orders, cancel orders that are "Open"

 Current progress: